dsc-courses/dsc40a-2024-sp/faqs.md

 If this question also concerns why these predictions form a plane instead of some other surface, perhaps with curves or bends, we can also briefly address that.
 In a linear regression model, the relationship between the input features and the target variable is linear.
 This means that the predicted value is a linear combination of the input features, with each feature having a fixed weight (or coefficient).
 Another way to say this is that in a linear model with $$2$$ feature vectors, our predictions must be within the span of our feature vectors.
 In $$3$$ dimensions, this span is a plane (This concept is addressed in lectures 5 and 6, if you want a refresher on span!)

 If we had a nonlinear prediction function with $$2$$ features, we could see a prediction function that forms a curved surface in $$3$$ dimensions.
 However, as a consequence of performing linear regression, our prediction function will form a plane.

+For more visual intuition of this idea, check out the first 35 seconds of [this video](https://www.youtube.com/watch?v=dJcbJKpYywk)!

 ### Is there a more detailed version of the MSE proof shown in Lecture 5?